 Digital Marketing Channel #3: Banner Ads

 In the world of ad-blockers and social media marketing, the importance of banner ads can be overlooked.
-However, they’re still an important part of a digital marketing campaign, supporting and reinforcing the rest of your projects.
+However, they can still play an important role in a successful digital marketing campaign, supporting and reinforcing the rest of your channels.

 When making a purchasing decision, people will choose the brand they recognise over the best-priced or best-quality product.
 That means you need brand exposure.
 Customers should be seeing your brand on a regular basis.

-Ultimately, you want to achieve something even more valuable than brand recognition: brand recall.
+In fact, you want to achieve something even more valuable than brand recognition: brand recall.
 This is when customers can think of your brand without being prompted.
-Or, to put it another way, coffee shop owners realise that they need a new espresso machine and think of your brand first.
+Coffee shop owners realise that they need a new espresso machine and think of your machines first.
 Producers want to invest in new processing equipment and think of your name first.
-Roasters want to expand their menu and offer new origins, and think of your importing business first.
+Roasters want to offer new origins and think of your brand first.

 Discover more ways that banner ads help marketing campaigns here.